The History of Shanakeever Valley

 The Gloomy Slopes

 The Shanakeever Valley, Seanad Chiamhair in Irish, means gloomy slopes.
-The water descends through three lakes as its waters flow out to the Streamstown estuary about a mile away.
+Cachement waters descend through three lakes flowing out to the Streamstown estuary about a mile away.
 The lakes, in descending order, are Loughauna, Shanakeever, and Glenbrickeen (from Gleann Bricín, which means Valley of the Brown Trout.)
 Though beautiful, it perhaps takes its name from the sad history which much of the island witnessed in the recent centuries.

 Prehistoric Traces

-Evidence for human settlements in Shanakeever Valley extend back into the earliest records of human migrations.
+Evidence for human settlements in Shanakeever Valley extend back into the earliest records of human presence in Ireland.
 In particular, a concentration of prehistoric markings exist at the north end of Loughauna.
 These include a grove of ancient Hawthorn trees near an ancient cave dwelling and a 6,200 year old Dolman burial tomb.

 An Enduring Way of Life

 The lifestyle of the people here on the windy Connemara bogs changed little over the centuries.
 A semi-nomadic pastural economy known as booleying continued well into recent history.
 Even early 20th C. walls, homes, and other structures were made as they ever were, with the skillful laying of stone.
-One wall near Loughauna, whether constructed several hundred years ago or possibly eighty, even includes a place to sit down:
+One wall near Loughauna even includes a sitting nook happily arranged to afford a picturesque view to the sitter:

 Another ancient practice that continued up until fairly recently is the establishment of small wind shelters.
 Dug out next to a boulder or ditch, the farmer would have huddled here with his livestock during the fierce winter storms sweeping through the valley: